 The DOM (Document Object Model) is a programming interface for HTML and XML documents.

-When the web browser processes an HTML, it internally (in memory) creates a tree of nodes that represent the structure of the document.
+When the web browser processes an HTML, internally (in memory) it creates a tree of nodes that represent the structure of the document.

 This tree is what the browser uses to process, work with, and render each part of the document (elements, attributes, and text).